advance100/doc_webpack/webpack-getting-started.md

 We don't want to write such long requires `require("!style!css!./style.css");`.

-We can bind file extentions to loaders so we just need to write in the `entry.js`:
+We can bind file extensions to loaders so we just need to write in the `entry.js`:

 ``` javascript
 require("./style.css");